-tsig-keygen is an utility that generates keys for use in TSIG signing.
+tsig-keygen is an utility that generates keys for use with TSIG (Transaction Signatures) as defined in RFC 2845.
 The resulting keys can be used, for example, to secure dynamic DNS updates to a zone, or for the rndc command channel.